Indian Economy is expected to remain unaffected by the Greece Debt Crisis as it has a marginal exposure to this island; Fund Managers said on Monday.

 “In the domestic context, the impact is not expected to be high since exposure is very low.
 However, the Greece issue would increase risk aversion towards emerging markets, which would affect capital flow to our markets in the short-term, ”Mr. Nagarajan said.

-Indian rupee gained four paise against US Dollar for the fifth day in a row.
+The Indian rupee gained four paise against the US Dollars for the fifth day in a row.
 Debt markets and equity closed in the green despite a gap-down opening.

 The investors are taking this as an opportunity as this is the most suitable time to buy equity and debt.